ohodovaniuk1/phoneparser-js/README.md

 # How to use

   - Download this repo
-  - Navigate to it with command-line, and install all the packages:
+  - Navigate inside it with command-line, and install all the packages:
 ```ch
 npm install
 ```